cloudwego/cloudwego.github.io/content/en/docs/cwgo/getting-started/_index.md

 ## Prepare Golang development environment

-1. If you have not set up a Golang development environment before, you can refer to [Golang Installation](https://go.dev/doc/install)
+1. If you have not set up a Golang development environment before, you can refer to [Golang Installation](https://go.dev/doc/install).
-1. It is recommended to use the latest version of Golang, we guarantee the compatibility of the latest two official versions (now >= **v1.18**).
+2. It is recommended to use the latest version of Golang(support version >= **v1.18**).
-1. Make sure to enable go mod support (when Golang >= 1.15, it is enabled by default)
+3. Make sure to enable go mod support (when Golang >= 1.15, it is enabled by default).
-1. cwgo does not support Windows for the time being.
-If the local development environment is Windows, it is recommended to use [WSL2](https://docs.microsoft.com/zh-cn/windows/wsl/install)

 After completing the environment preparation, the next step will help you get started with cwgo quickly.